fstab50/gitcontrol/README.md

 Have dozens of local repositories to manage?
 If you are like me and your average dev machine has over a 100 git repositories in various states, managing the sprawl can be maddening.

-Don't get mad - gitctl
+Don't get mad - gitctrl

-[gitctl](https://github.com/fstab50/gitctl) is a CLI utility for maintaining volumes of git repositories on local machine.
+[gitctrl](https://github.com/fstab50/gitctrl) is a CLI utility for maintaining volumes of git repositories on local machine.

 ## Dependencies